-Bladder problems can lead to urinary incontinence which is the uncontrollable leakage of urine.
+Bladder problems can lead to urinary incontinence, which is the uncontrollable leakage of urine.
 This condition can lead to emotional stress and it may cause otherwise outgoing people to stay at home for fear of leaking in public.
 Urinary incontinence is such a common issue that it affects 12-13 million Americans each year.
 There are many different types of urinary incontinence and with each varying type, there are different factors that may cause it.
-In this article we will be specifically discussing “stress” incontinence.
+In this article, Dr. Mark Allen, Plano, Frisco and Dallas, Texas urology specialist, will be specifically discussing stress incontinence and urinary incontinence treatment.

-What is stress incontinence?
-This is the urinary incontinence that occurs when stress is placed on the bladder by activities such as sneezing, laughing, coughing or aggressive physical activity.
-According to Dr. Mark Allen, a Plano, Texas Urologist, “While the sneezing, laughing and other motions of the body are what lead to the leakage, the causes are more big picture things such as giving childbirth, excessive weight, and previous vaginal surgeries.
+Stress incontinence is the urinary incontinence that occurs when stress is placed on the bladder by activities such as sneezing, laughing, coughing or aggressive physical activity.
+According to Dr. Allen, “While the sneezing, laughing and other motions of the body are what lead to the leakage, the causes are more big picture things such as giving childbirth, excessive weight, and previous vaginal surgeries.
 These functions of the body place stress on the bladder leading to stress incontinence which is the direct result of the weakening of urinary sphincter.”

 - A decreased intake of fluids that cause frequent urination